Key takeaways

 Create a calming bedtime routine

-If menopause symptoms like hot flashes are making sleep difficult, talk to your provider about solutions.
+If menopause symptoms like hot flashes are making sleep difficult, consult a healthcare provider for guidance.

-4. Check in with your provider about your hormone levels
+4. Talk with a healthcare provider about hormone levels

 5. Explore weight loss medication